code-shaper/code-shaper-website/docs/getting-started/creating-an-application.md

 "ERROR: Jest worker encountered 3 child process exceptions, exceeding retry limit"

-To work around this issue disable coverage for the movie-magic app.
-Edit **apps/movie-magic/package.json** and delete the `--coverage` option for jest.
+To work around this issue we have disabled coverage for the movie-magic app.
+If you want to enable it, edit **apps/movie-magic/package.json** and add the `--coverage` option for jest.

 :::